anindya6/Crawling-Movie-Data/Web Crawling Posters/Readme.md

 This folder has a 100 example posters you can have a look at.
-Contact me if you want the full dataset of 10000 posters.
-Or you can use the supplied python codes to crawl them yourself!
+Go here for the dataset of all posters: https://drive.google.com/drive/folders/0B3N091jZplDpaXRmRi01N1JsQXc?usp=sharing.
+Or you can use the supplied python scripts to crawl them yourself!